remance/Masendor/readme.md

 ## Extremely easy map creation

-Most of the strategy map creator requires a degree of learning to use effectively.
+Most of the battle map creator requires a degree of learning to use effectively.
 Well in this game you just need to use MS Paint or any drawing software ([GIMP](https://www.gimp.org/) , [Adobe Photoshop](https://www.adobe.com/products/photoshop.html), etc.) to create a map.<br>
 Draw the image with the right colour set and the game will convert them into a playable map.
 Most other map functions